 Does UCF have the capacity to shift to online classes?

 How long will classes remain online?

-The University of Central Florida and all state universities are extending remote instruction through the end of the spring semester, under official direction from the Florida Board of Governors, which oversees the State University System.
-Additionally, UCF will continue with remote instruction through the summer A, C and D semesters, which all start on Monday, May 11.
+The University of Central Florida and all state universities extended remote instruction through the end of the Spring 2020 semester, under official direction from the Florida Board of Governors, which oversees the State University System.
+Additionally, UCF will continue with remote instruction through all summer semesters.

 I am a UCF employee.
 Should I continue to report to work?